AldoAbdn/aldobot.js/README.md

 ### Music Via Opus/FFMPEG
 This bot uses node-opus to play music, but falls back on FFMPEG.
 This bot may requir FFMPEG to play music.
 There are many ways to do this and will depend on your operating system.
 If you are self hosting the bot on your own machine, simply install FFMPEG and ensure it is set properly in PATH variable.
 For Heroku hosting, try this [buildpack](https://github.com/shunjikonishi/heroku-buildpack-ffmpeg)

+### Youtube API Key
+This bot allows you to play music by either passing a YouTube video URL or a search term.
+To do this you are required to provide an API key.
+If you don't you will still be able to play music via URL just not by search term.

 ## Starting the Bot
 Just to be safe, navigate to the project folder and open a command prompt there. type npm install